eclipse-tractusx/.github/profile/README.md

   - **[Construct-X](https://construct-x.org)**: project which builds a dataspace to the contruction industry.
   - **[Wind-X](https://www.iat.rwth-aachen.de/cms/iat/forschung/projekte/~bkmazw/wind-x/?lidx=1)**: the overall aim of Wind-X is to develop a federated, decentralized data space for the wind industry based on a cloud-edge infrastructure
   - **[Semiconductor-X](https://www.semiconductor-x.com)**: Contributing to a cross-sector international dataspace and digital twin standards for resilient semiconductor supply chains.
+  - **[Factory-X](https://factory-x.org)**: project which aims to build an open and collaborative digital ecosystem for factory outfitters and operators, based on Catena-X and Platform Industry 4.0 concepts.

 **We are open for more collaboration**!: Join our [office hours](https://eclipse-tractusx.github.io/community/open-meetings#Community%20Office%20Hour) or our open meeting for the products and ask your questions.
 If you want to start contributing join our [new joiner sesssion](https://eclipse-tractusx.github.io/community/open-meetings/#NewJoiner%20-%20Office%20Hour) or just write the community in our main [Eclipse Tractus-X Matrix Chat](https://matrix.to/#/#tractusx:matrix.eclipse.org).